-In reality, everyone should exercise, yet survey shows that only 30% of the United States adult population gets the recommended thirty minutes of daily physical activity, and 25% are not active at all.
+In reality, everyone should exercise, yet a survey shows that only 30% of the United States adult population gets the recommended thirty minutes of daily physical activity, and 25% are not active at all.

-Inactivity is thought to be one of the key reasons for the surge of type 2 diabetes in America, because inactivity and obesity promote insulin resistance and other factors that trigger other kinds of diseases.
+Inactivity is thought to be one of the key reasons for the surge of type 2 diabetes in America because inactivity and obesity promote insulin resistance and other factors that trigger other kinds of diseases.

-The good news is that it is never too late to get moving, and exercise is one of the easiest ways to start controlling the onset of any kinds of diseases.
+The good news is that it is never too late to get moving, and exercise is one of the easiest ways to start controlling the onset of any kind of disease.
 For people who are already candidates for some serious diseases like diabetes and heart failure, exercise and physical fitness can improve the condition of some parts of the body like insulin sensitivity, lower the risk of heart disease, and promote weight loss.

 The Journal of Clinical Endocrinology and Metabolism had published an issue regarding the result of their study and found out that lack of exercise and physical fitness were the key factors behind obesity and other serious diseases like diabetes.

 Hence, it is extremely important for a person to stay healthy and be physically fit in order to avoid such illnesses.